JeroenVandersteen/JerHammer/content/Trainings/List/Aetheric attunement.md

 ### Aetheric attunement
-**Prerequisites:** Career
+**Prerequisites:** Profession

 _Reduce miscast tally by WP after miscast_

 After miscasting, you may reduce the miscast tally by your WP attribute, instead of the normal 3.

 **Without this training:**
-Without this talent, you reduce the miscast tally by 3 after a miscast.
+Without this training, you reduce the miscast tally by 3 after a miscast.